 Types of quantum field thories

-When the theory of gravity in the form of general relativity was developed at the beginning of the 20th century, the abstract notion of a smooth manifold independently of its coordinate charts was still unfamiliar, theories like that of electromagnetism were traditionally all formulated with respect to what today would be called a choice of coordinate patch.
-The development of general relativity by Albert Einstein went through a phase of in which what is now called the principle of general covariance was only gradually understood.
+When the theory of gravity in the form of general relativity was developed at the beginning of the 20th century, the abstract notion of a smooth manifold independently of its coordinate charts was still unfamiliar.
+Theories like that of electromagnetism were traditionally all formulated with respect to what today would be called a choice of coordinate patch.
+The development of general relativity by Albert Einstein went through a phase in which what is now called the principle of general covariance was only gradually understood.

 The “hole argument” or “hole paradox”, which was put forward in (Einstein-Grossmann), is the observation that given a pseudo-Riemannian metric on some spacetime – hence a field configuration of gravity, and given a point and a diffeomorphism , in general the value of around is entirely unrelated to the value of the pullback? metric at .

-But of course the value of the metric at does coincide with that that of … at the transformed point .
+But of course the value of the metric at does coincide with that of … at the transformed point .
 An attempt at more words on this is below in Discussion.

 The original argument was formulated more in detail along the following lines.